Traditional orchards contain a mosaic of habitats important to wildlife and provide food shelter and breeding sites for many different species.

 Orchard trees and dead wood

 Wood decay is part of the natural ageing process of a tree, and old fruit trees have a particular way of aging with hollow trunks, cracks in bark and rot holes that provide an incredible habitat for all manner of invertebrates, fungi, birds, bats and other small mammals.
-From a wildlife perspective, standing decaying wood is one of the most valuable elements of the orchard habitat, veteran or even dead trees provide some of the best habitats especially for fungi and invertebrates.
+From a wildlife perspective, standing decaying wood is one of the most valuable elements of the orchard habitat.
+Cavities in veteran or even dead trees provide some of the most important habitats in the natural world.
+Indeed, it was such a cavity in an oak tree that once saved the life of a king.

 Ageing trees naturally die-back (senesce) and begin to hollow out helping them to remain standing, recycling nutrients and ultimately thriving for longer.
 Dead and decaying wood, therefore, does not necessarily mean that a tree is in poor health.
 It will still be able to survive and produce fruit for many years to come whilst providing valuable habitat.